tpunt/PHP7-Reference/README.md

 expressions from generators.
 It does this by using an new syntax of `yield from
 <expr>`, where <expr> can be any `Traversable` object or array.
 This <expr>
 will be advanced until no longer valid, and then execution will continue in the calling generator.
-This feature enables `yield` statemets to be broken down into smaller operations, thereby promoting cleaner code that has greater reusability.
+This feature enables `yield` statements to be broken down into smaller operations, thereby promoting cleaner code that has greater reusability.